 Later this spring we’ll introduce details of several new scholarship programs that will seek to increase the enrollment of women, minorities, and veterans in our programs.
 We’re incredibly excited about the potential the scholarships will have for bringing in much of the talent that today is sitting on the sidelines.

-We’ll also continue to deepen our partnerships with groups committed to career development, mid-career transitions (including military), and retraining.
+We’ll also continue to deepen our partnerships with groups committed to career development, bridging gaps and providing access, career transitioning, and retraining.

-The White House program’s agenda is bold, not just because its scope is big, but because it’s grounded so firmly in new ideas and approaches to what education and job training should be—addressing how long it should take, how much it should cost, how it should be taught, who should teach it, and in what kind of environment.
+The White House program’s agenda is bold, not just because its scope is big, but because it’s grounded so firmly in new ideas and approaches to education and job training—addressing instititutionalized thinking that has long been outdated.
+Improving access to education that leads to rewarding careers by reducing the amount of itme it takes, decreasing the cost, increasing retention and creating life-long learners.

 Rarely does the government put the values and approaches of a grass-roots movement like ours at the center of such a sweeping initiative, and on a personal level it’s so gratifying to see.
 We’re excited to be a part of this movement and look forward to the acceleration and learning that TechHire will drive.